ChewingPencils/drafts_to_gist/ReadMe.md

 # Drafts App Action: Create Gist

-A [Drafts App][1] URL action and python script for creating quick gists on iOS.
+A [Drafts App][1] URL action combined with a python script for creating quick gists on iOS.

 ## Requirements